Start your EF Gap Year in splendor at Ashridge House.

 - Executive Ed: From 1959 on, Ashridge has been home to Ashridge Executive Education, ranked as one of the best business schools in the world.

 - Global business school: In 2015, Ashridge Executive Education became part of the Hult International Business School.
-It is here where gap year and semester orientation will take place, and later where you’ll end your journey at EF Leadership Academy.
+Gap Year and Semester orientation will take place here, and later where you’ll end your journey at EF Leadership Academy.

 How will you make your mark?

 From accusations of treason and housing convalescents, to teaching the next generation of leaders, Ashridge has seen it all.
 Now, when you sit down for dinner in the campus dining hall, you’ll know that it was once the manor banquet hall—not unlike Hogwarts’ Great Hall, for all of you Harry Potter fans out there.

 When you explore the gardens, you’ll know that you’re walking the same ground as kings and queens, medical professionals and recovering soldiers, educated young ladies and Conservative Party members-in-training.
 The elaborate castle and perfectly groomed grounds speak for themselves, but now you’ll understand the history behind them as well when you arrive for your EF Gap Year or Gap Semester orientation.
 It’s up to you to decide how you’ll leave your own mark on this historic campus!